50 Fun and Unique Things to Do in Gainesville TODAY

 33. Visit one of Gainesville Festivals

-Whatever your interests may be, it is likely that a festival dedicated to it will be held in the town at some point throughout the year and some of Gainesville’s festivals are so popular and unique that attendees flock in from across the US.
+Whatever your interests may be, it is likely that a festival dedicated to it will be held in the town at some point throughout the year.
+Some of Gainesville’s festivals are so popular and unique that attendees flock in from across the US.

 34. Santa Fe College Teaching Zoo